Arterial roads in metropolitan Phoenix: Queen Creek Road

 Queen Creek Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
-The highway extends from John Wayne Parkway, eastern terminus of Arizona State Route 347 in the Gila River Indian Community south of Phoenix east through Chandler, and Gilbert to Hawes Road in Queen Creek, before continuing from Ellsworth Road to Meridian Road, after it continues as Pima Road into the unincorporated community of San Tan Valley.
+The highway extends from John Wayne Parkway, eastern terminus of Arizona State Route 347 in the Gila River Indian Community south of Phoenix east through Chandler, and Gilbert to Hawes Road in Queen Creek, before continuing from Ellsworth Road to Ironwood Drive, after it continues as Pima Road into the unincorporated community of San Tan Valley.

 Queen Creek Road begins as a continuation of John Wayne Parkway as the eastern terminus of Arizona State Route 347, where it continues east–west within the Gila River Indian Community and intersects with Interstate 10.
 Continuing as a four-lane highway east of the I-10 for two miles, Queen Creek Road expands to six-lanes upon crossing the city Chandler shortly west of Price Road and intersects with SR 87 (Arizona Avenue).
 Shortly, after crossing Gilbert, the highway reduces to a four-lane road and continues to Queen Creek where it ends a stretch at Hawes Road.

-Queen Creek Road is not continuous and later continues another stretch at Ellsworth Road where it continues for another three miles until Meridian Road, where the road continues as Pima Road, and crosses the Maricopa-Pinal county-line.
+Queen Creek Road is not continuous and later continues another stretch at Ellsworth Road where it continues for another four miles until Ironwood Drive, where the road continues as Pima Road.